Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependecies/README.md

 Find module scripts target upstreams that are not CMake aware, meaning that they either ship as a binary or are built using other build systems.
 The layout of such libraries/tools are too numerous to count, not to mention their install locations may be unique, or worse: user defined.
 These scripts try looking for libraries in typical install locations on the OS at hand.
 Some libraries may create environmental variables when installed properly, which may guide the find module scripts.
 Guessing user defined install locations in advance requires otherwordly support.
 Depending on such libraries will need minimal user interaction.

 The scripts that detect such dependencies are called Find module scripts and are named by convention as `FindName.cmake`, where "Name" is the name of the dependency, for eg. `FindMPI.cmake`.
 Authoring such scripts is outside the scope of this lesson, but will be explained in a later lesson.
-For the time being, we'll restrit ourselves to browsing the comments section of these scripts.
+For the time being, we'll restrict ourselves to browsing the comments section of these scripts.

 CMake (3.9) comes with 148 pre-installed find module scripts. _(On Windows they are located under `<install root>\share\cmake-3.9\Modules` and on Ubuntu under `/etc/share/usr/share/cmake-3.5/Modules/`)_ You might want to scan through the list to get a feeling of what comes bundled with CMake.
 Let's take a look at FindMPI.cmake, shall we?